U-Pick Apples and More Farm Fun at Chileno Valley Ranch

 Located in West Marin's Chileno Valley, this ranch offers u-pick apples on Sundays in September (and sometimes in October) or until apples run out.
 Owners Sally and Mike Gale also raise grass-fed beef, sheep, and chickens on the ranch, and there's a lot to see and do there for apple-picking families.
 Picking apples at the ranch is our favorite fall family tradition!

-The centerpiece of the ranch is its meticulously restored Victorian farmhouse, which is surrounded by flowers, vegetable gardens, and an apple orchard.
+The centerpiece of the ranch is its meticulously restored Victorian farmhouse which is surrounded by flowers, vegetable gardens, and an apple orchard.
 Chileno Valley Ranch offers a huge variety of heirloom apples, some of which we've never heard of!
 Apple varieties include Honeycrisp, Molly's Delicious, Senshu, Zesta, Mutsu, Arkansas Black, Northern Spy, Wolfriver, Jonagold, Goldrush, and more.
+After all the rain we received this past winter and spring, the apples and pears are plentiful and taste amazing!

 Check at the table near the barn and then head to the orchard.
-There's someone on hand to explain the different types of apples available and to show you which ones are OK to pick—different varieties of apples are ripe and ready at different times of the season.
+Volunteers are on hand to explain the different types of apples available and to show you which ones are OK to pick — different varieties of apples are ripe and ready at different times of the season.

 When you've picked as much fruit as you want, head back to the barn for weigh-in and payment.
 Apples and pears cost $2 per pound.
 You can also buy other products produced at the ranch and from nearby farms including grass-fed beef, eggs, honey, and baked goods; offerings vary from week to week.